 Without further ado, let’s get into the exercises:

-Range of motion leg exercises ensure that you’re moving your joints to their full capacity, which keeps them limber and prevents spasticity.
+Range of motion leg exercises ensure that you’re moving your joints to their full capacity.
+This will help prevent stiffness and promote circulation.

-The best thing about range of motion exercises is that they’re low impact and can be practiced regardless of how much control you have over your legs.
+These exercises are low impact and can be practiced regardless of how much control you have over your legs.